olimorris/onedarkpro.nvim/README.md

 - `:OnedarkproCache` generates new cache files for the themes
 - `:OnedarkproClean` removes existing cache files for the themes
-- `:OnedarkproColors` outputs all of the colors in the current theme to a scratch buffer
+- `:OnedarkproColors` outputs all of the colors in the currently loaded theme to a scratch buffer

 ## :wrench: Configuration

 ### Default configuration

-A call to the `setup` function is only required if you wish to change the default values listed below:
+> :bangbang: You only need to the call the `setup` function if you wish to change any of the defaults

+The default configuration for the theme:

 ```lua
 require("onedarkpro").setup({